gbmj/gbmj-net/index.md

 <a href="HOME_URL_PHdrawings.html">Art</a> &nbsp; | &nbsp; <a href="HOME_URL_PHcode.html">Code</a>
 </nav>

-# My Search for Meaning
+# Blog {.has-subtitle}

-Coming soon: long, hard looks at the nature of God, depression, genius, ethics and truth.
+Long, hard looks at the nature of God, depression, genius, ethics and truth

+Coming soon.